Cyanogen mod the Ouya.

 Extract files from the archive:

-Use your favorite file extraction utility on the zip file you just downloaded.
-We’re using WinRAR but you can use anything.
-For this tutorial we will be extracting to C:\cyanouya which we will be using as a reference point throughout this tutorial.
-If you extract it elsewhere or if you are on a MAC of linux box make note of where you extract it to and make adjustments accordingly.
+Use your favorite file extraction utility on the 7-zip file you just downloaded.
+For this tutorial, we will be extracting to C:\cyanouya which we will be using as a reference point throughout this tutorial.
+If you extract it elsewhere or if you are on a MAC or Linux box make note of where you extract it to and make adjustments accordingly.

-The files that are in cyanouya.zip are as follows:
+The files that are in cyanouya.7z are as follows:

 - fastboot.exe which will be required to upload the recovery-clockwork-22.214.171.124-ouya.img via the micro-USB cable.